botblox/switchblox-firmware/README.md

   - Another bug in STM32CubeIDE is that occasionally it flat out refuses to debug.
 This can be fixed with closing the IDE and opening it again and starting the procedure again.
   - It is always worthful to swap between using an autostarted GDB server and one that is running locally if one isn't working.
 I have found that for different OSes, local GDB server works and for others an autostarted on works.
 For example, on my Windows machine `STM32L011D4` is a recognisable target for the autostarted GDB server but not so for my Mac machine.
   - Get in touch!
 BotBlox are (unfortunately) very experienced at resolving these debugging issues now so we may be able to offer assistance, particularly if you are using a SEGGER J-Link.

-8. Once a debug thread has been opened in STM32CubeIDE by the debugging driver (assuming you used `Debug` and not `Run` at this point), you can press the `play` button and use breakpoints to step through the code.
-I don't suggest you do this in production but this is useful for understanding how the code works.
-9. For running in production, we suggest that you use `Run` as this will program the flash memory with the compiled code and immediately boot the MCU to run off that code.
-10. At this point, you are now ready to use the SwitchBlox and program it with our (managed software!)[https://github.com/botblox/botblox-manager-software].
+9. The next stages depend on your intentions as the developer.
+If you selected `Run` instead of `Debug`, the firmware will be flashed to the MCU's flash memory.
+At that point, you are now ready to configure managed settings on the SwitchBlox using our (managed software!)[https://github.com/botblox/botblox-manager-software].

+10. If you selected `Debug`, then a debug thread will open where you can add breakpoints and investigate how the code works.
+This is for developing purposes; if you are planning to use the firmware in production, this step is not needed.

 11. Your feedback at any stage is welcome and any suggestions on improvements are most welcome.
 We want to build a community of developers and the more people contribute, the more value this firmware and software brings to others.

 <!-- ROADMAP -->